brakmic/OpenUI5_Table_Demo/README.md

 The object *app* gets called by the <a href="http://www.requirejs.org" target="_blank">RequireJS</a> AMD-Loader after the OpenUI5-libs have been set up.

-To compare the two version, check the screenshots at the bottom of this page.
+To compare versions check the screenshots at the bottom.

 :steam_locomotive: **IIS**